vieiramesquita/TheroPoDa/README.md

 ### Roadmap

 - Implement arguments to choose other zonal reducers (i.e. percentile, variance, etc.)
-- Implement arguments to choose other satellite data series (i.e. Landsat series)
+- Implement arguments to choose other satellite data series (i.e. Landsat series, MODIS products)
 - Implement a visualization of the processed data (or samples of it)